brantburnett/btburnett.com/_posts/2008-04-02-linking-stylesheets-from-content-pages.md

 permalink: /2008/04/linking-stylesheets-from-content-pages.html
 categories:
   - ASP.NET
-  - CSS
 ---
 Personally, I find stylesheets to be the best way to apply formating to web pages.
 Skins certainly have their uses, but they tend to pad out the HTML with lots of redundant information that can be avoided by referencing a stylesheet, thus reducing download times.
-Stylesheets can be easily added to themes, but sometimes you don&#8217;t want to reference all of your stylesheets on every page, which is what happens if you put stylesheets into a theme.
+Stylesheets can be easily added to themes, but sometimes you don't want to reference all of your stylesheets on every page, which is what happens if you put stylesheets into a theme.

 When using master and content pages, this can be a bit tricky.
-The common solution isn&#8217;t all that difficult, you just have to add a content section inside the header of your master page.
+The common solution isn't all that difficult, you just have to add a content section inside the header of your master page.

 ```html
 <% Master Language="VB" AutoEventWireup="false" CodeBehind="SystemMaster.Master.vb" Inherits="MyWebApp.SystemMaster" %>